DOCUMENT TSC-2026/B09 · BLOG POST 09 · CONSUMER COMMERCE · REV. 01

 Most don't.

 Before you can make any of the decisions in the next three sections, you need a model.
 It doesn't need to be complex.
-It needs four inputs: your actual COGS by SKU (what you pay the supplier, ex-tariff); your HTS tariff classification code and current rate; your landed cost breakdown including freight, tariff, and customs; and your current contribution margin per order, including CAC.
+It needs four inputs: your actual COGS by SKU (what you pay the supplier, ex-tariff); your HTS tariff classification code and current rate; your landed cost breakdown including freight, tariff, and customs (my free landed cost calculator stacks those into a true per-unit number); and your current contribution margin per order, including CAC.

 Base COGS 10% Tariff 15% Tariff 25% Tariff 35% Tariff